Sebastian-Webster/mysql-memory-server-nodejs/.github/ISSUE_TEMPLATE/bug-report.md

 - OS and OS version (e.g macOS 15.0.1):
 - JS runtime and runtime version (E.g Node.js 22.9.0):
 - mysql-memory-server version:
+- In which environment does this bug occur?
+(Application Code, CLI, or both):

 **Additional context**
 --